By Molly Bergen

 As the effects of climate change continue to grow, humanity’s ability to adapt offers hope for the future.
 One other use for tires that I saw: as flowerpots, brightly painted in pastels, nurturing seedlings that might one day become the roots of a forest that re-carpets the Philippines once again.

-Molly Bergen is the senior managing editor of Human Nature, where a version of this story was originally published.
-Want to read more stories like this?
+Molly Bergen is the senior managing editor of Conservation News, where a version of this story was originally published.